-Prior to Registering in GMS: Acquire a DUNS Number Acquire or renew registration with SAM (see page 21) (see page 21) To Register with GMS: For new users, acquire a GMS username and password Verify SAM registration in GMS Search for correct funding opportunity in GMS Select correct funding opportunity in GMS (BJA FY 18 JRJ) Register by selecting the "Apply Online" button associated with the funtitle Read OJP policy and guidance on conference approval, planning, and at ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.10a.htm (see page 21) (see page 21) (see page 21) (see page 21) nding opportunity (see page 21) If experiencing technical difficulties in GMS, contact (see page 1) Password Reset Notice - GMS users are reminded that while password resethis function is only associated with points of contact designated within GMS account was established.
-Neither OJP nor the GMS Help Desk will initiate a punless requested by the authorized official or a designated point of contact as award or application. at the time the bassword reset Overview of Post-Award Legal Requirements: Review the "Overview of Legal Requirements Generally Applicable to Cooperative Agreements - FY 2018 Awards" in the OJP Funding Resource Chttp://ojp.gov/funding/index.htm.
-Scope Requirement: The federal amount requested is within the allowable limit(s) based on allocation. the formula Eligibility Requirement: Eligible applicants are the agencies designated by state or territory (or the Mayor of Washington, D.C.) as the JRJ agency for eastates, five territories, and the District of Columbia.
-BJA will award funds to so recipients working within the state's, territory's, or District's jurisdiction. ach of the 50
+Prior to Registering in GMS: Acquire a DUNS Number (see page 21) Acquire or renew registration with SAM (see page 22) To Register with GMS: For new users, acquire a GMS username and password (see page 22) For existing users, check GMS username and password to ensure accour nt access V 7 0M (see page 22) Verify SAM registration in GMS (see page 22) Search for correct funding opportunity in GMS (see page 22) Register by selecting the "Apply Online" button associated with the fundin title • Read OJP policy and guidance on conference approval, planning, and rep (see page 22) at ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.10a.htm orting available If experiencing technical difficulties in GMS, contact (see page 1) Password Reset Notice - GMS users are reminded that while password reset cathis function is only associated with points of contact designated within GMS at the account was established.
+Neither OJP nor the GMS Help Desk will initiate a passunless requested by the authorized official or a designated point of contact associated or application. ne time the sword reset Overview of Post-Award Legal Requirements: Review the "Overview of Legal Requirements Generally Applicable to OJF Cooperative Agreements - FY 2018 Awards" in the OJP Funding Resource Center http://ojp.gov/funding/index.htm .
+OGrants and er at Scope Requirement: The federal amount requested is within the allowable limit(s) based on the allocation. formula Eligibility Requirement: Eligible applicants are the agencies designated by the state or territory (or the Mayor of Washington, D.C.) as the JRJ agency for each states, five territories, and the District of Columbia.
+BJA will award funds to serve of the 50 recipients working within the state's, territory's, or District's jurisdiction.